ixukw/lumaa-spring-2025-swe/README.md

 ## Instructions

 1. Setup the database by importing the schema in db.sql.
 One way to do this is to start `psql -d postgres -U user`, where user is your admin user, and run `\i db.sql`.
+This should create a database called `lumaa` with two tables `users` and `tasks`.

 Provide the following environment variables: